txoof/epdlib/README.md

 `python3 -m epdlib.Screen`

 ### Creating an Image from a Layout
-The following recipe will produce the screen layout shown above for a 500x300 pixel display.
+The following recipe will produce the a layout for a 500x300 pixel display.
 This image can be passed directly to a WaveShare e-Paper display for writing.
 ![500x300 layout example](./docs/layout_example.png)
 ```
+## Sample Layout ##
 import epdlib

 # create the layout object - adjust the resolution to match the display area